 Today we explore the spectacular Green Gardens coastal trail.
 We cross an ancient ocean, traverse an Arctic alpine rock garden, and descend into a boreal forest valley of northern evergreens, songbirds, and moose.
 At the seacoast wide beaches with shallow rock pools, grassy meadows, rock pillars, ancient volcanic sea-stacks, and rugged cliffs unfold before you.

 Enjoy a shore lunch, explore the beach and retrace our route back to the trail head (9km).
-For avid hikers, continue on the longer looped trail (15km) along the shoreline to the Wallace brook stream crossing and follow the undulating trail ascending 350m to the Trout River Gulch trailhead.
-Accommodations, Norris Point.
+For avid hikers, continue on the longer looped trail (16km) along the shoreline to the Wallace brook stream crossing and follow the undulating trail ascending 350m to the Trout River Gulch trailhead.

 This is an off trail hike through forest, across alpine fens, and up rock ridges.
 Seeing other hikers on this route is a rarity!
 In addition to spectacular views moose, caribou, and ptarmigan are often seen.